 - Call-Back: "Milk and Cookies" references "Dollhouse".Dollhouse: Please don't let them look through the curtains.Milk and Cookies: The shit behind the curtain that I'm sick of sugarcoating...

-- Cry Baby's tears come out of a dollhouse in "Cry Baby"'s music video.
-"Dollhouse" is the next song.
+- Call-Forward: Cry Baby's tears come out of a dollhouse in the music video for "Cry Baby" (released in 2016).
+"Dollhouse" (MV in 2014) is the next song.

 - Chekhov's Gun: The cashier in "Tag, You're It" gives Cry Baby a bottle of poison, which she uses to kill the Wolf in the next song/video.